TheNewEconomy/TNE-Bukkit/Docs/Configurations/Messages.md

        PersonalQueue: <red>You have reached the maximum queue allowance.
        MaxQueue: <red>The auction queue is currently full.
        Queued: <white>Your auction has been added to the queue as lot <green>$lot<white>.

+    SignShop:
+      MaxOffers: <red>You've created the max number of offers for this sign already.
+      Removed: <white>Successfully removed offer from Sign Shop.
+      Added: <white>Successfully added offer to Sign Shop.
+      NoMultiple: <red>Multiple offers has been disabled on this world.
+      InvalidBuy: <red>Couldn't create offer, invalid buy/sell/trade value.
+      OwnerInsufficient: <red>I'm sorry, but the owner of this offer does not currently has insufficient funds.
+      Insufficient: <red>You do not have the sufficient materials, or money necessary to purchase the item from this Sign Shop.
+      Successful: <white>Successfully completed transaction with Sign Shop.
+      OutOfStock: <red>I'm sorry, but that item is currently out of stock.
+      UnableAccept: <red>I'm sorry, but this shop currently cannot accept that item at this time.
+      DroppingExtra: <white>Adding items to your inventory since your sign shop's chest is full.

+    Sign:
+      UnableChest: <red>I'm sorry, but that chest belongs to a nearby sign.
+      Max: <red> You've placed the maximum number of this sign in this world.

     Shop:
        BuyLimit: <red>Shop has reached its buy limit for this item.